levistore/SwaggerExpressTemplate/README.md

 # Express API with Swagger Documentation

 This is a skeleton Express.js project with Swagger API documentation integration.
-It provides a basic structure for building RESTful APIs with automatic documentation.
+It provides a basic structure for building RESTful APIs with automatic documentation, configured for both local development and Vercel deployment.

 ## Features